-Takasbank holds the non-cash Turkish Lira collaterals of the participants in the accounts it has opened at the Turkish central securities depository - CRA; the collaterals provided as government domestic debt instruments in the accounts it has opened in the CBRT; and the custody service non-cash foreign currency collaterals in the accounts it has opened at the international clearing and custody institutions/global depository agencies.
+Takasbank holds the non-cash Turkish Lira collaterals of the participants in the accounts it has opened at the central securities depository - CRA; the collaterals provided as government domestic debt instruments in the accounts it has opened in the CBRT, standard gold collateral with Borsa İstanbul; and the custody service non-cash foreign currency collaterals in the accounts it has opened at the international clearing and custody institutions/global depository agencies.

 With its 64% stake, Takasbank is the major shareholder of the Central Registry Agency in which securities are safe-kept; and it has two representatives in its Board of Directors.
 The Central Registry Agency is a financial market infrastructure authorized as a central depository agency by the Capital Markets Board and subject to the public supervision and oversight.
 The safekeeping procedure and the business continuity practices of the CRA are closely monitored; and the relevant certificates are obtained pursuant to the compliance with international standards.
 Accordingly, CRA employs ISO31000 risk management system in a compatible manner with ISO27001 information security management system and ISO22301 business continuity management systems certificates.
 In addition, the CRA has also developed recovery plans aimed at managing the potential financial problems under the assumption that unexpected sizeable risks may occur, in accordance with the legislation for payment and securities settlement systems.
+In addition, Takasbank processes were aligned with the ISO 200000-1 IT Service Management standard, and an external audit was conducted in 2021.

 Takasbank Board of Directors allocates custody limits to the institutions where the foreign currency denominated securities will be safe-kept on the basis of their international credit ratings.
 Non-cash collaterals and guarantee fund contributions issued abroad and pertaining to CCP markets are safe-kept at the international central securities depositories (ICSD) resident abroad.
 Takasbank has accounts in two international central securities depository institutions.
 All foreign security collaterals are safe-kept in Euroclear Bank Brussels and there is also an active link with Clearstream Banking Luxembourg.
 Both of these institutions have been defined by CPMI IOSCO as international central securities depository institutions (Recommendations for securities settlement systems, 2011); and they are subject to the European Union Central Securities Depository Regulation, 2017) and the Settlement Finality Directive (98/26/EC).
 Takasbank periodically monitors the credit ratings, safekeeping procedures, and business continuity policies of these institutions and their compliance with CPMI IOSCO; and Takasbank's global custody risk is reviewed.
-The service level agreements and/or operating/trading principles documents of these foreign depository institutions are also examined; and Takasbank works with the institutions operating in the countries where accounting, anti-money laundering, and related standards that are in line with our country are applied.
+The service level agreements and/or operating/trading principles documents of these foreign depository institutions are also examined; and Takasbank works with the institutions operating in the countries where accounting, prevention of money laundering, and related standards that are in line with Turkey are applied.
 The foreign depositories abroad are selected by evaluating their credit ratings and their compliance with international principles (e.g.; CPMI-IOSCO survey answers, Wolfsberg questionnaires).
 Face-to-face meetings are regularly held with these institutions (2-3 times a year).
 Detailed review reports are reviewed on a yearly basis.